Things You Should Know

 Pairing with SPF is a Must

-When using either acid, year-round sun protection is an absolute must, as studies have shown that sun sensitivity can last up to two weeks after you have stopped using an acid or have had a peel treatment.
+When using either lactic acid or glycolic acid, year-round sun protection is an absolute must, as studies have shown that sun sensitivity can last up to two weeks after you have stopped using the product or have had a peel treatment.

 Still unsure which to choose?
 As always, you should talk to your derm to help figure out the best game plan for you.
-If you are an acid virgin, lactic is generally considered a great starter acid thanks to its gentle properties and quick results.
+If you are an acid virgin, lactic is generally considered a great place to start thanks to its gentle properties and quick results.
 If you are nervous, try using it in a face or body wash once or twice a week so it does not sit on your skin for a long period of time and you can see how your skin reacts to it.
-And, as with any new product, do not forget to patch test.
+And, as with any new product, do not forget to do the patch test.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.